martinboers/plcnext-book/src/ch02-02-users-and-privileges.md

 ### Extending admin privileges

 In some cases it may be required to grant the `admin` user the privilege to execute more commands than those listed above.
-This can be done by editing the file `/etc/sudoers`.
+This can be done by adding one or more files to the `/etc/sudoers.d` directory.

-> According to the notes included in that file, `/etc/sudoers` MUST be edited with the `visudo` command as `root`.

-In the extreme case, it is possible to grant the admin user the right to execute all commands on the controller, by adding the following line to the `/etc/sudoers` file:
+In the extreme case, it is possible to grant the admin user the right to execute all commands on the controller, by adding a file to the `/etc/sudoers.d` directory containing the following line:

 ```text
 admin ALL=(ALL) ALL
 ```

+Note that it is not recommended to edit or delete any file that is installed with the firmware.

 ### root user